moonseer/connections-plus/progress.md

 4. **Game Submission**: Users can submit their guesses and get feedback on correct and incorrect groups.
 5. **Game Selection**: Users can choose from daily, random, or historic games from a searchable browser.
 6. **Real Game Data**: Connected to a GitHub repository with actual NYT Connections game data.
+7. **AI Hints**: Get hints of varying difficulty when stuck on a puzzle.

 #### Technical Implementation
 - Vanilla JavaScript with modules for organization